Title 37: Patents, Trademarks, and Copyrights

 (f) Multiple claims—

 (1) In general.
 Claims for more than one design may be filed in one of two ways.
-If multiple designs are contained on a single make and model of a vessel hull (and therefore, the information in Space 1 of Form D-VH—the make and model of the vessel that embodies the design—is the same for each of the designs), a single application form may be used for all designs, provided that the information in spaces 3 through 9 is the same for each of the designs.
+If multiple designs are contained on the same make and model of a vessel (and therefore, the information in Space 1 of Form D-VH—the make and model of the vessel that embodies the design—is the same for each design), one application form may be used to register all the designs, provided that the information in spaces 3 through 9 is the same for each design.
 If multiple designs are contained on more than one make and model of a vessel, or the information in spaces 3 through 9 is not the same for each of the multiple designs, then separate applications must be used for each design.

-(2) Single application.
-Where a single application for multiple designs is appropriate, a separate Form D-VH/CON must be used for each design beyond the first appearing on Form D-VH.
+(2) One application.
+Where one application for multiple designs is appropriate, a separate Form D-VH/CON must be used for each design beyond the first appearing on Form D-VH.
 Each Form D-VH/CON must be accompanied by deposit material identifying the design that is the subject of the Form D-VH/CON, and the deposit material must be attached to the Form D-VH/CON.
-The Form D-VH and all the Form D-VH/CONs for the single application must be submitted together.
+The Form D-VH and all the Form D-VH/CONs for the application must be submitted together.

 (3) Multiple applications.
 Where multiple applications for more than one design are required, a Form D-VH must be completed for each design.
 Deposit material identifying the design must accompany each application.
 Multiple applications may be filed separately.

 (4) Fees.
-The basic application fee prescribed in §201.3(c) of this chapter applies to each design submitted, regardless of whether a single application or multiple applications are used.
+The basic application fee prescribed in §201.3(c) of this chapter applies to each design submitted, regardless of whether one application or multiple applications are used.

 (g) Written declaration.
 In lieu of the oath required by 17 U.S.C.
 1312(a), the application shall contain a written declaration, as permitted by 17 U.S.C.
 1312(b), signed by the applicant, or the applicant's duly authorized agent or representative.
 If the design has been made public with the design notice prescribed in 17 U.S.C.
 1306, the written declaration shall also describe the exact form and position of the design notice.
 The written declaration shall read as follows: